top of page

 IF I GET STUCK – A GUIDE FOR PARENTS

 It would be amazing if we learned to read by osmosis—unfortunately, that’s not how it works.
-Check out our bookmarks for your home and classroom.

 I know there are children who just learn to read; I have one—my eldest child, but most children need explicit instruction to become fluent readers.